-Defenders need to shift left and right depending on placement of the ball on the field.
+Defenders need to shift left and right depending on placement of the ball on the field, and dependent on which team is in possession.

-For example: If the other team is in possession, and the ball is on the right side, the left defender should shift towards the middle of the field to cover and the right defender should close space and mark tight.
+For example: When not in possession, If the ball is on the right side, the left defender should shift towards the middle of the field to cover/balance and the right defender should close space and mark tight.

 Central Midfield needs to hold central area of the field.
+Central Midfielder should always be part of a triangle and encouraged to switch the play.